etiennec78/Home-Automation/sensors.md

 The automation will automatically turn the transmitter off if not needed

+> [!NOTE]
+> Your Bluetooth transmitter should mark your devices as unavailable or away after a short time or this will have no effect

+> [!WARNING]
+> Please set the closing behavior to 'Notification request', or the gate could close on your vehicle if your ble tracker is unreliable

 #### Setup 🛠️

 1. Install through the [companion app](https://www.home-assistant.io/integrations/mobile_app/) settings: Settings > Companion app > Manage sensors > BLE Transmitter